-The best thing I like about this soup is that it is easy to make yet it tastes so delicious–kind of offers bigger bang for your efforts.
-In addition to taste, this soup delivers a hefty does of potassium (so deplorably lacking in our diets; more on this later) as well as vitamin A. It is also rich in iron and calcium.
-So wihtout further ado, let’s move on to make it:
+This creamy roasted butternut squash soup is super easy to make but tastes super delicious-kind of offers bigger bang for your efforts.
+This soup also delivers a hefty dose of potassium (so deplorably lacking in our diets) as well as vitamin A. It is also rich in iron and calcium.

 There are only six main ingredients in this recipe and each of the ingredients works to accentuate the sweet flavor of butternut squash.
 You will need butternut squash, sweet onion, celery, carrot, and fresh cilantro (choosing organic vegetables results in better-tasting soup.)
 Sweet onion's taste is less astringent compared to other kinds such as red and yellow; hence, it works well toward enhancing the sweet flavor of butternut squash in this soup.
 However, if sweet onion is not available, by all means use any other kind.
 For liquid, I use no-salt-added homemade vegetable broth, but any store-bought low-sodium broth should work.
 You can use water instead of broth as well.
 It's pretty flexible.

 This soup is super easy to make except for one task--peeling and cubing the butternut squash.
 One trick is to cut the squash in half from the top to the bulbous bottom and then peel the thick rind lengthwise with a peeler.
 Cube the squash; chop onion, celery, carrot, and cilantro.